warmcat/gitohashi/README.md

  - Strict Content-Security-Policy out of the box, default-deny, 'self' and whitelisted img sources only (travis status etc).

- - Dynamically linked - binds to distro system libs
+ - Dynamically linked - binds to distro system libs to stay up to date

 # Getting Started